afoley587/engineeringwithalex_site/site/static/index.md

 I want to teach my teammates my elegant solutions... and I want to learn theirs as well
 ```

+For a more in-depth breakdown of my skillset and experience, hop on over to [my experience page]()
 # As A Human

-I like to hike.
+:man_running: I like to hike
-I am not very good at surfing.
+:man_surfing: I am not very good at surfing
-I live to code.
+:computer: I live to code
-I quite frequently read.
+:book: I quite frequently read
-I practice Muay Thai.
+:punch: I practice Muay Thai

 # About this site
-You're probably thinking "HM.... this is simple... what's the catch?"
-Can I tell you?
 There is no hosting solution behind this website.
 This website is my profile, portfolio, and blog.
 But it also intended to be a resource for budding engineers who need some help getting started.
 So let's go through the workflow: